-Finally, Vokrouhlický et al. (2008) examined binary exchange reactions during the first 100 Myr after an assumed Jupiter/Saturn 2:1 resonance crossing, using results of the Nice model (Tsiganis et al., 2005) to guide their initial conditions.
+Vokrouhlický et al. (2008) examined binary exchange reactions during the first 100 Myr after a Jupiter/Saturn 2:1 resonance crossing, using results of the Nice model to guide their initial conditions.
 Because planetesimal speeds relative to the planets are high after the scattering phase of the Nice model, they found that captures from binaries during that time do not match current orbital parameters and occur too infrequently to account for today's populations.
+They also offer the model-independent conclusion that binary capture requires low encounter speeds to be efficient.